columnar-tech/dbc/docs/getting_started/installation.md

 ## PyPI

-dbc is published as a package on [PyPI](https://pypi.org/) as [dbc](https://pypi.org/project/dbc/) for convenience.
-The [package](https://pypi.org/project/dbc/) contains the appropriate dbc executable for your system and makes it available to various tools in the Python ecosystem.
+dbc is published on [PyPI](https://pypi.org/) as [dbc](https://pypi.org/project/dbc/) for convenience.
+The package contains the appropriate dbc executable for your system and makes it available to various tools in the Python ecosystem.

 ### uv